 On the Highline College campus, student housing operates under an electronic access control system.
-Electronic swipe access cards are coded to only current Highline College student residents and authorized staff are given electronic access to enter the building; the system denies entry to all unauthorized persons.
+All entrances to the residence building remain locked at all times and only Highline College student residents and authorized staff are given electronic access to enter the building; the system denies entry to all unauthorized persons.
 These cards are not transferrable.